davidmanzanares/makebindingsforbun/README.md

 The AST is then processed to detect type definitions and function prototypes.

-The last steps consists on generating code to ease working with the detected types and functions.
+The last step consists in generating code to ease working with the detected types and functions.

 ## Wrapped pointers